-- 1. Subject to the provisions of this Part, a person may permit a place, other than a private residence or vacation accommodation, to be used for, or may organize or host: - a. a support group meeting; - b. a critical service meeting which cannot be held at the workplace or provided virtually; - c. a meal provided without charge to people in need; - d. a wedding, baptism, funeral or Jewish divorce court proceeding;
+- 1. Subject to the provisions of this Part, a person may permit an inside or outside place, other than a private residence or vacation accommodation, to be used for, or may organize or host: - a. a support group meeting; - b. a critical service meeting which cannot be held at the workplace or provided virtually; - c. a meal provided without charge to people in need; - d. a wedding, baptism, funeral or Jewish divorce court proceeding; - e. a program for children or youth; - f. training, including occupational health, safety or re-hiring training or first aid training which cannot be provided virtually; - g. classes for adults in a recreation centre, which are not dance, exercise or sports related; - h. a miscellaneous group meeting.